Elastic pendulum solver

 This webpage uses the Runge-Kutta-Fehlberg fourth-order method with fifth-order error checking (RKF45) to approximate the solution to the problem of the elastic pendulum

-• zz is the extension of the pendulum beyond its rest length (in metres).
+• rr is the length of the pendulum rod (in metres).

 • θ\theta is the angle of the pendulum relative to the positive xx-axis.